BastianBlokland/typedtree-editor/README.md

 Elements in the scheme:
 * `rootAlias`: Alias that the root-node has to be part of.
 * `aliases`: Definition of all the aliases in the scheme.
 An alias is a named group of node types.
+* `enums`: Definition of all the enums in the scheme.
+An enum is a named set of numbers.
 * `nodes`: Definition of all the node-types in the scheme.
 Each node defines a type-name and a set of fields that this node can have.